kool-dev/kool/docs/2-Presets/1-Creating-a-Preset.md

 # Creating a new preset

-`kool` has a custom task-runner like feature that allows us to automate any setup necessary for bootstrating a new project.
+`kool` has a builtin task-runner feature that allows us to automate steps/repetitive tasks - first of being all necessary setup steps for bootstrapping a new project.
 We use this feature to enable our presets, accomplishing two objectives:

-- Keeping fast, clean and simple how to setup a new development environment for a repo and start coding.
+- Keeping fast, clean and simple how to setup a new local development environment for popular frameworks and start coding.
-- Have this project with all good practices and sane defaults for running with in containers - for development and later deployment.
+- Have this project with all good practices and sane defaults for running in containers - for development and later deployment.

 ## Steps to create a preset